 But sometimes I like to mix things up, like when I add winter squash and shallots to make Roasted Brussels Sprouts and Butternut Squash.
 I also love them in a Warm Cauliflower Salad with Brussels Sprouts.
 And they go very nicely with a medley of White Wine Roasted Vegetables.

 And now I’m sharing a new way to make them with a thick balsamic vinegar and red seedless grapes.
 I think you’re going to love this unique combination of flavors and textures.

 What is balsamic vinegar?

 While I always keep a bottle of balsamic vinegar in my pantry, I never really understood how it’s made until now.

 Balsamic vinegar is a reduction made from grapes, but it is not considered a wine vinegar because the grape juice used is unfermented.
 The unfermented white sweet grape juice that is used is called must and comes from the Trebbiano grapes.

-When making Balsamic Roasted Brussels Sprouts with Grapes, I like to use a thick balsamic or even a balsamic glaze.
+When making Balsamic Roasted Brussels Sprouts with Grapes, I like to use a thick balsamic vinegar or even a balsamic glaze.
 Both can be found at most supermarkets or online.

-Then I toss the halved Brussels sprouts and grapes with a little olive oil, salt, and pepper.
+- Then toss the halved Brussels sprouts and grapes with a little olive oil, salt, and pepper.

-They go into the oven for 20 to 30 minutes until the sprouts are tender on the outside and lightly browned and crispy on the outside.
+- Place the baking sheet into a preheated oven for 20 to 30 minutes until the sprouts are tender on the outside and lightly browned and crispy on the outside.

-After removing the baking sheet from the oven, I drizzle the balsamic vinegar on top.
+- After removing the baking sheet from the oven, drizzle the balsamic vinegar on top and serve.